CafeM0ca/hyu/README.md

 Maybe It will be complete before 2018 Desember :D

-hyu's concept is hands only on the keyboard. never using mouse.
+hyu's concept is hands only on the keyboard, not using mouse.
 Interface: Simple, Easy
-Play Style: Singleplay, Multiplay, Hardcore, using all most keyless keyboard
+Play Style: Singleplay, Multiplay, Hardcore, can use keboard arry fully.